10up/Engineering-Best-Practices/_includes/markdown/Systems.md

 * Add [upstream response timing to the Nginx access logs](https://github.com/10up/nginx_configs/blob/master/template/nginx.conf#L20) to monitor PHP performance and cache hit status

 * Set appropriate [expires headers for static assets](https://github.com/10up/nginx_configs/blob/master/includes/expires.inc).
 The expires header should be set to as far in the future as possible.
 Keep in mind that a method to deal with cache invalidation at the CDN and in the browser cache should be utilized for assets (like css and js) that occasionally will change.

+* Always enable [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) on SSL sites to take advantage of the improved header compression, pipelining, and multiplexing.
+All major browsers support HTTP/2.

 ### Caching